Passionate about Cannexus, but not sure how to convince your manager to let you attend?

 - Justify the cost of Cannexus by comparing it to other online educational courses and offerings.
 Many alternatives will prove to be more time-consuming and expensive; and

-- Highlight the unique value to be derived from this year’s virtual Cannexus including access to all of the session recordings for a full year.
+- Highlight the unique value to be derived from this year’s virtual Cannexus including access to all of the session recordings for six months.